 A safety plan is effective at the mine, which includes the following components:

-TRAINING SESSIONS: No full-time or contract employee may be admitted to work unless he or she has undergone a three-day safety and environmental training program.
+TRAINING SESSIONS: No full-time or contract employee may be admitted to work unless he or she has undergone a safety and environmental training.
 Only those employees are admitted to work who have successfully passed an exam following the training program.

 RESCUE SERVICE: The mine has its own rescue service represented by four mine-rescue teams.
 Weekly exercises enable them to respond promptly to any emergency.
 The Kumtor teams have won prizes at a number of international rescue competitions.
 All rescue teams of Kumtor Gold Company consist of volunteers, who regularly undergo training at the Kumtor Mine and have the Government-approved rescue certificates.